sagemath/trac_to_gh/Issue 66.md

 # Issue 66: notebook -- should be able export (=print) to latex/pdf/dvi

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/66

 Original creator: was